aiser-team/cabrnet/docs/manuals/cabrnet.md

 ### Debug checks

 The `--detect-anomaly` option enables PyTorch autograd anomaly detection.
 This reports the forward operation that caused an invalid gradient during backpropagation.
-It's intended to debuging purposes only.
+It's intended for debuging purposes only.

-You can add additional assertions in this way:
+You can include assertions in your code in this way:
 ```py
 if torch.is_anomaly_detected():
     assert not this_tensor.isnan().any(), "this_tensor contains NaN"
 ```

-This code will run only when `--detect-anomaly` is set in the command line.
+The check will be performed only when `--detect-anomaly` is set in the command line.

 ### Resuming computations